 And finally, translators need to keep up with the latest developments in their specialist areas.
 Reading trade journals in all working languages is vitally important, as is regularly reading business/science/finance pages of the main newspapers in a translator’s working languages.

 Which forms of CPD should translators engage in?

 Ideally, translators should make use of all available forms of CPD.
 It’s important to network with colleagues and with experts in our specialist fields.
 Attending conferences, workshops and seminars is still the best way of combining professional development with networking.
 They are also excellent places for gaining new customers.

 A recent newcomer in the field of CPD are webinars (web-based seminars).
 This type of online learning is the perfect cost-effective compromise between DIY-CPD in a home office and external professional seminars and conferences.
 Webinars are also the perfect complement for both.
 Providers offer a range of webinars on a whole host of relevant topics, all presented by experts in their field.
 Translators simply sign up, connect with their computers and take part.

 As in all fields, there are good providers and mediocre ones.
 So it pays to look around.
 Iolante recommends the professionals at eCPD Webinars.
 Formally accredited by the CPD Standards Office, eCPD has been providing high-quality CPD by webinar for translators and interpreters since 2010.
 Training takes the form of short courses of up to five parts, divided into one-hour presentations.
 Additionally, the course offers a reading list and/or exercises so that attendees can continue to self-train in their chosen subject.

-Iolante were delighted when eCPD Webinars asked the directors to write a guest post on company-wide CPD in an international company.
-Please visit the ECPD Webinars website to read our article on company-internal CPD in an international context.
+I was delighted when eCPD Webinars asked me to write a guest post on company-wide CPD in an international company.
+Please visit the ECPD Webinars website to read my article on company-internal CPD in an international context.